Appearance

 |---|---|

-| Scottfree Sports Basic | Predictions, odds, results, summary, account, and usage endpoints. |
+| Scottfree Sports AI | Predictions, odds, results, summary, account, usage, historical dataset refresh (/api/v1/scottfree-sports-data/status and /refresh), and supported CLI and MCP access. |

 Account And Key Management